Articles

 • Older drivers may also have problems when yielding the right of way, turning (especially making left turns), changing lanes, passing, and using expressway ramps.

-• Take a defensive driving course and refresh your driving skills, such as the course offered by AARP at St. Therese.
-This course teaches proven driving techniques to keep you safe on the road and you may even qualify for an insurance discount!
-You will learnfacts about the effects of medication on driving, how to reduce driver distractions and maintain the proper distance behind another car, the proper use of safety belts, air bags, anti-lock brakes, techniques for handling left turns, right-of-way, and roundabouts, and new technology found in cars today.
+• Take a defensive driving course to refresh your driving skills, such as the AARP course at St. Therese on October 9th and 10th.
+Proven driving techniques are taught to keep you safe on the road.
+You may even qualify for a car insurance discount!
+You will learnfacts about the effects of medication on driving, how to reduce driver distractions, maintain the proper distance behind another car, the proper use of safety belts, air bags, and anti-lock brakes, techniques for handling left turns, right-of-way and roundabouts, and new technology found in cars today.

 References